The wisdom that brings peaceSue Afutu

 Hebrews 12:14-15 NLT.

 God has tied living a holy life with living peaceably with others.
-We are supposed to work at living with peace with others as far as it is possible (Romans 12:18).
+We are supposed to work at living at peace with others as far as it is possible (Romans 12:18).
 Verse 19 of the same chapter entreats us not to take revenge but to leave room for God’s wrath.

 In the sermon on the Mount which Jesus gave in Matthew 5, peacemakers are the only group of people described as God’s children (v.9).
 God says that when we sow in peace we raise a harvest of righteousness.
 This means that when we consciously take decisions being led by God’s wisdom and His Spirit, we set in place a chain of goodness which we eventually benefit from.